circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Secrets Masking

+_Secrets masking is not currently available on self-hosted installations of CircleCI Server_

 Secrets Masking is applied to environment variables set within Project Settings or under Contexts.
 Environment variables may hold project secrets or keys that perform crucial functions for your applications.
 Secrets masking provides added security within CircleCI by obscuring environment variables in the job output when `echo` or `print` are used.

 The value of the environment variable will not be masked in the build output if: